Ingredient Substitution Calculator

 How do I substitute butter in baking?

 The most common butter substitute is coconut oil at a 1:1 ratio, or ¾ cup vegetable oil for every 1 cup of butter.
 For lower-fat baking, use ½ cup unsweetened applesauce per cup of butter.
-Each substitute affects texture differently — oil makes denser, moister results while applesauce reduces fat significantly.
+Each substitute affects texture differently: oil makes denser, moister results while applesauce cuts fat sharply.

 What can I use instead of eggs in a recipe?